lalawue/mooncake/docs/language.md

 ### for

-just replase 'do', 'end' with '{' and '}', keyword 'end' is forbidden.
+just replace 'do', 'end' with '{' and '}', keyword 'end' is forbidden.

 ```lua
 --[[